EG-BRS/Dotnet.PrometheusTools/README.md

-# dotnet-prometheus-middleware
+# Prometheus.Tools
-.NET Core tools for prometheus metrics
+unofficial .NET Core tools for prometheus metrics

 Suggestions for improvements or additional tools are most welcome!